jknea/CPSE_Capstone/RaspberryPi/WiFi/README.md

 **About**
 This directory contains RPi C codes for client and multi-server devices.
 The multi-client file is a single client to a multi-server.
 I ran the multi-server file on RPi4 and connected my laptop and another RPi (3B+) as clients.
-I was able to read data at 100Hz from both clients.

-For one device (pi zero w) sending two floats (to Pi4) and receiving one float:
-100Hz, actual 99 Hz
-200Hz, actual 194 Hz
-300Hz, actual 287 Hz
-400Hz, actual 376 Hz
-500Hz, actual 467 Hz

 **ToDos:**
 - Extend and test with a third client (remote base station)